Fed takes action to control short-term interest rates

-The Federal Reserve Bank of New York has carried out $53 billion in transactions known as repurchase agreements Tuesday as a way to relieve upward pressure on interest rates in overnight money markets.
+The Federal Reserve Bank of New York carried out $53 billion in transactions known as repurchase agreements Tuesday as a way to relieve upward pressure on interest rates in overnight money markets.

 Economists do not see the action as a signal about where the Fed plans to move its key policy rate, known as the federal funds rate, but rather as a technical exercise to keep the rate in the range set by the central bank.